cjo2/cloudfront-invalidator-for-codepipeline/README.md

 # cloudfront-invalidator-for-codepipeline
-This is boilerplate code to be triggered by CodePipeline in a Lambda Node environment.
+This is a AWS Lambda function to be triggered by CodePipeline in a Lambda Node environment.

 Given that my personal website (https://www.cjdocuyanan.com) is continuously deployed upon each commit and subsequent build, I needed a way to invalidate my CloudFront CDNs so that new static assets will be reflected immediately.
 This Lambda function accomplishes two main goals:
 * Invalidate the CloudFront Distribution of my last deployment